 This good practice defines quality standards for good mentoring.
-These quality standards build upon prerequisites which were defined by the "City of Stuttgart Educational partnership department" and the "Good Mentoring Quality Network".
+These quality standards build upon pre-requisites which were defined by the "City of Stuttgart Educational partnership department" and the "Good Mentoring Quality Network".
+Note: This source is available in German only (link to PDF above).